Sign In Register

 Education

-Fairfax is a highly educated community — 65.5% of adults hold a bachelor's degree or higher, well above the national average of 33.7%.
+Fairfax is a highly educated community / 65.5% of adults hold a bachelor's degree or higher, well above the national average of 33.7%.
 96.6% have completed high school.
-Area schools have an average test score of 4.7/10.
+School test scores average 4/10, below typical benchmarks.

 Climate & Weather

 Fairfax enjoys a moderate climate with an average annual temperature of 65°F. Winters average 49°F in January while summers reach 84°F in July.
+With 330 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 6.7 inches.
 Air quality is rated Good with a median AQI of 48.

 Population